 The Tag Line explains in one short sentence what your blog is about.

-The WordPress Address URL is the correct URL of your new blog.
+The WordPress Address URL is the correct URL for your new blog.
 You need to make sure this is set with or without the “www” bit, depending on your preference.

 Once you’ve completed the above steps, you have to decide on which WordPress theme to use.
 By default, WordPress comes with free pre-installed themes, which are pretty good.